paketo-buildpacks/cpython/README.md

-# Paketo CPython Cloud Native Buildpack
+# Paketo Buildpack for CPython Cloud Native
 The CPython Buildpack provides CPython (reference implementation of Python) 3.
 The buildpack installs CPython onto the `$PATH` which makes it available for subsequent buildpacks and in the final running container.
 It also sets the